Tutorial: Web Testing (RVL)¶

 Rapise will ask you whether you want to use this recording or discard it:

-Click on the Append to End
+Click the Append to End

-button and Rapise will insert the recorded steps into the test grid:
+button, and Rapise will insert the recorded steps into the test grid:

 Let's save our test.
 Press the Save